 Norman E. Saul

-Robert H. Ferrell Book Prize
+Winner: Robert H. Ferrell Book Prize

 In 1867 Mark Twain cruised into the Black Sea on the first American tourist ship to visit in Russia.
 Just a few years later Russian Grand Duke Alexis in turn was hunting buffalo and drinking champagne on the Nebraska prairie.
 Both were taking advantage of a growing, if precarious, alliance between two of the worlds most influential nations.

 “These two volumes [together w/ War and Revolution] continue the exhaustive study Saul begin in his award-winning Distant Friends. . . .
 Like that first book in the trilogy, the books reviewed here entail a broad sweep of history as fascinating as it is important.
 Saul tells a complicated story.
 His work will be definitive for years to come.
 It sets high standards of analytical excellence.”

 “The historic turn from friendship to hostility in American-Russian relations began not in 1917 with Lenin, but a quarter-century earlier with the Tsar.
 In what is becoming one of our most important historical projects, Norman Saul's new volume tells us about this historic turn with extraordinary, fresh research and with attention to subjects ranging from the Mennonites and McCormick Harvester to the crucial “Jewish question” and the pivotal roles of such leaders as Theodore Roosevelt.
 This work will be a standard reference for understanding American-Russian relations of the present as well as of the past.”

 —Walter LaFeber, author of America, Russia, and the Cold War, 1945–1984

 “This volume is unmatched in its marshaling of sources on Russian-American relations during the period described.”

 —Allison Blakely, author of Russia and the Negro: Blacks in Russian History and Thought